turnono/bookings-agent/README.md

-# Simulation Guide Agent
+# Bookings Agent

-A Python-based intelligent agent built with Google's Agent Development Kit (ADK) that serves as a guide to help users navigate "the simulation."
-The agent uses Google Vertex AI for its language model capabilities and provides specialized sub-agents for different tasks.
+A Python-based intelligent agent built with Google's Agent Development Kit (ADK) that helps users manage and schedule appointments, meetings, and bookings.
+The agent uses Google Vertex AI for its language model capabilities and provides specialized sub-agents for different booking-related tasks.

 ## Project Overview

 This project implements a multi-agent system with the following components:

-- **Root Agent**: Coordinates the overall interaction and manages sub-agents
+- **Root Agent**: Coordinates the overall booking experience and manages sub-agents
 - **Sub-Agents**:
-  - **Architect (James Brown)**: Helps with planning and organization
+  - **Calendar Manager**: Handles scheduling, conflicts, and calendar operations
-  - **Taskmaster (Franklin Covey)**: Assists with task management
+  - **Contact Manager**: Manages contact information for bookings
-  - **Search (Thomas Eel)**: Handles search-related operations
+  - **Booking Assistant**: Processes booking requests and preferences
-  - **Coding (Steve Lanewood)**: Provides coding assistance
+  - **Reminder Service**: Handles notifications and reminders

-The system uses Firestore for data persistence, storing tasks and memories that help the agent maintain context across conversations.
+The system uses Firestore for data persistence, storing booking information, user preferences, and availability across conversations.

 ## Prerequisites